UWPCE-PythonCert/PythonCertDevel/source/modules/GraphDatabases.rst

 Other interfaces for neo4j
 ==========================

-neo4j-client is the default Pyhton interface developed by the neo4j team.
+neo4j-client is the default Python interface developed by the neo4j team.
 There are other options:

 neomodel
 --------